Discretization in Geometry and Dynamics

 Specifically, the researchers are investigating discretizations for which there are no structural differences in important aspects to corresponding smooth surfaces or continuous dynamic processes.
 One subproject, for example, deals with the decomposition of curved surfaces into flat squares.
 This allows the construction of a curved glass roof - with easy to manufacture construction elements.
 This makes it possible to realize a cost-effective and aesthetically pleasing architectural idea.

-DFG funds a 3rd research period of the SFB TRR 109
+DFG grants 3rd research period of the SFB TRR 109

-The Collaborative Research Center/Transregio 109 "Discretization in Geometry and Dynamics" will enter its third funding phase in 2020: until 2024 the DFG will finance the project with a total of more than 7 million euros.
+The Collaborative Research Center/Transregio 109 "Discretization in Geometry and Dynamics" successfully enters its third funding phase in 2020: for a further four years, until 2024, the DFG will again finance the project with a total of more than 7 million euros.
 In 2012, the TUM, together with the Technische Universität Berlin, received for the first time approximately 6 million euros from the DFG for the first 4 years of the mathematical research project.
 In 2016, the project was extended by 4 years with DFG funding of 7 million euros.

-The area "computation" has been significantly extended in the 2nd research period, with a total of seven subprojects, aiming to keep abreast of current developments.
-The field of public relations also receives more support, particularly in the areas of computer-aided media and film.
-The support of young researches remains a central objective of the research work, with numerous research jobs for doctorate and postdoctorate students financed by the DFG.
+The area "computation" was significantly extended in the 2nd research period, with a total of seven subprojects, aiming to keep abreast of current developments.
+The field of public relations also received more support, particularly in the areas of computer-aided media and film.

-In research period 3, the scientists of the SFB/TRR want to bring geometry and dynamics even closer together.
-Structure-preserving discretizations remain the main topic.
-Computer scientists at TUM strengthen application-oriented research.
-Exciting research topics are among others:
+In the 3rd research period, the scientists of the SFB/TRR aim to bring geometry, dynamics and computation even closer together.
+Structure-preserving discretizations remain the central theme, whilst computer scientists at TUM strengthen the area of application-oriented research.
+Exciting research topics are amongst others: